 Cheat’s Fat Free French Onion Soup is made in a fraction of the time a real French Onion Soup would take to make.
-But you don’t need to tell anyone do you!
+But you don’t need to tell anyone, do you?

-It’s October so we’re well into Autumn and heading on our way to Halloween.
-I do love this time off year, the rustle of leaves, the golden colours, pumpkins, it’s all so warming.
+I do love this time of year, the rustle of leaves, the golden colours, pumpkins, it’s all so warming.

 Yesterday I made this Cheat’s Fat Free French Onion Soup which only uses 3 ingredients!

-I had no intention of posting this and can’t actually take credit for it as it was my hubby’s idea!
-It tasted so good I took a couple of snaps for instagram but then thought if we enjoyed it then I’m sure you would and it’s so ridiculously easy too.
+It tasted so good I took a couple of snaps for Instagram but then thought if we enjoyed it then I’m sure you would and it’s so ridiculously easy too.

 I’d bought a tub of reduced red onions for 1p so needing to use them up and wanting something warming for lunch this soup came about.

 No fuss, barely any mess as I used our soup maker and so tasty from just some red onions and 2 different types of stock.
-We’ll be having this again as my son who is a huge fan of French Onion Soup also loved it when he tried it later!

 More Quick & Easy Soup Recipes